syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/RTL-Support.md

         {

-            Response.Write("Serverside event has been triggered");
+            Response.Write("Server side event has been triggered");

         }